What will a typical day look like?

 Children are welcomed to Stepping Stones by the staff each day, who are available to talk to parents at this time, or after the session.

-Children change into their indoor shoes and hang up their Pre-School bag.
-Each child is allocated a picture which is printed onto their individual school bags.
-This is also used on their link books and on their coat peg.
-Each child is allocated his/her own bag which they should bring to each session.
+Children change into their indoor shoes and hang up their Pre-school bag.
+Each child is allocated a picture which is printed onto their individual coat pegs.
 This is followed by free flow play.
 Children choose when they want to have their snack, fostering independence.
 All children are taken to the large playground and field for big outdoor play.
 We finish with song and story time then say goodbye as parents collect children from the door.

 Preparation for primary school

 In preparation for starting school, many of our Pre-schoolers do one or two full days during their final year with us.
 This allows greater individual focus and pursuing interests raised by the children and also helps them get used to being in a school setting for a longer day.
 We receive a huge amount of positive feedback from parents and children about the fact that we offer these sessions.